ForFansubs/front-end/.github/ISSUE_TEMPLATE/feature-request.md

 ## I'm confirming these before submitting:
 - [ ] I know that a feature like this doesn't exist in current build.
-- [x] Box on above looks like this. (please delete this line when you're done...)
+- [x] Box above looks like this. (please delete this line when you're done...)
 <!--
   If the box is not ticked, issue will be closed without any notice.
 -->